hidden profits found inside restaurant operations

 closing efficiency report

-Summary: Ownership suspected closing shifts were running too long without enough late-night sales to justify the labor.
-To test this, we analyzed closing-hour performance by tracking last check times, final clock-outs, and revenue generated after 8:30PM.
-The data confirmed the concern.
-Particularly on Sundays and Mondays. where the gap between late-night sales and cost to close was consistently wide.
+Summary: Closing shifts were running too long without enough late-night sales to justify the labor.
+We analyzed closing-hour performance for each day of the week and found that on certain nights, the gap between late-night sales and cost to close was consistently too wide.

-Using this insight, schedules were tightened on slower nights, sidework was shifted earlier in the day, and staff were coached on creating urgency around close.
-The result was a 40% increase in closing efficiency and more than $500 in weekly labor savings.
+Using this insight, schedules were tightened on slower nights, side work was shifted earlier in the day, and staff were coached on creating urgency around closing processes.
+Within a few months, the team brought their average closing costs down by 40%, and have sustained those improvements for nearly a year.

 weekly server stats